Places in Syria

 Money

 As a result of the ongoing conflict there are restrictions on financial transactions in Syria.
 Prices for certain items may be listed in US dollars.
-However, Syrian authorities have warned against carrying or using currencies other than the Syrian pound, and penalties are severe.
+The former Bashar al-Assad authorities warned against carrying or using currencies other than the Syrian pound, with severe penalties.

 Transport risks